JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      can end.
 The planner requests a fraction; the generator answers with the nearest equal-width boundary; those can differ a lot (§4: requests at 3.9%, 11.8% and 51.3% of a 34-bit subtractor all became bit 17).
+Today the planner works *within* that contract: it re-plans against the exact equal-width boundaries lowering will emit and ranks the results (§4).
-Today that mismatch is contained by judging plans on realized positions and discarding ones that stop paying (§4), which is sufficient — the divider acceptance above shows no equal-latency fmax regression.
-It is *not* a demonstration that the constraint costs nothing: a leaf-split interface that could honor a requested fraction might enable stage structures the equal-width constraint currently forecloses.
+     That is enough to reach intermediate pipeline depths at all, and the divider acceptance shows no equal-latency fmax regression.
+It is *not* a demonstration that the constraint costs nothing — the intermediate level it now reaches is itself suboptimal (48 slices at 164.69 MHz, below the 32-slice plan's 169.57 MHz), which is exactly the shape of result a leaf-split interface able to honor a requested fraction might improve.
      Settling that means measuring both under the current model, not re-reading the note above.
    - `SPLIT_KIND_1LL` ("one logic level" — MUX/AND/OR/XOR/NOT/NEGATE/MULT):
      these generators (`stage_for_1ll`) always place the *whole* operation in exactly one stage no matter the latency — only the register *boundary*